StuartAshby/tensorflow-bag-of-words-text-classification/README.md

 Remember 4 more words: ```Machines learning without programming```.

 ## How do machines demonstrate intelligence and learn without being programmed?
 We must train them!
-Let's begin.
+Let's get started.

+## What is the basis for this project?
 An overview of Bag of Words (BoW) [Natural Language Processing](https://en.wikipedia.org/wiki/Natural-language_processing) (NLP) [can be found here](https://ongspxm.github.io/blog/2014/12/bag-of-words-natural-language-processing/).
 Also familiarize with the NLP concepts of [Stemming](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) and [Tokenization](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html).

 In this project we're going to use Python + Tensorflow to create a text classifier that classifies sentences that it has never encountered before to specific labels that we train it for.